Development and backlog workflow

 The Sprint Board is broken down into these columns:

-Up Next Deliverables that are ready to be worked on.
+Up Next Items that are ready to be worked on.

-In progress A deliverable that a team member is currently working towards.
+In progress An item that a team member is currently working towards.

 Deliverables represent incremental amounts of value we can deliver to a particular stakeholder.
 They are encoded as GitHub Issues and updated over time as we learn more about the particular deliverable.
 Most issues in our repositories are deliverables, in varying states of readiness.